-This kale and cabbage salad is inspired by Kailey Seabrooke, a holistic nutritionist, who I interviewed for my Simply Inspired series.
-It's super simple to whip up and the hearty kale and cabbage will last several days in the fridge, making it a great make-ahead salad.
-We topped ours with hemp hearts and a creamy toasted nutritional yeast* dressing, but Kailey's simple cider vinegar dressing (see below) would be excellent too.
-Here's Kailey's take on making salads:
+This kale and cabbage salad is inspired by Kailey Seabrooke, a holistic nutritionist, who we interviewed a few weeks ago.
+It’s super simple to whip up and the hearty kale and cabbage will last several days in the fridge, making it a great make-ahead salad.
+We topped ours with hemp hearts and a creamy toasted nutritional yeast* dressing, but Kailey’s simple cider vinegar dressing (see below) would be excellent too.
+Here’s Kailey’s take on making salads:

 For me simple is best and prepping for success is key.
 In the summer, I like to boil up a batch of quinoa and pull out my food processor with a shredding plate attachment and grate a few carrots and then a few beets.
 I’ll chop up some purple cabbage and then I’ll put everything in separate containers in the fridge.
 When it’s go-time I start with a base of quinoa, a layer of whatever fresh greens I have on hand, a smattering each of beets, carrots, and cabbage, and then I’ll add anything else I have around.

 Favorites here are sliced cucumbers, cherry tomatoes, hemp hearts, and sunflower seeds.
 I’ll add sliced apples or raisins too if I need a touch of sweet!
 Then I’ll top it all off with an easy dressing.
 Usually, I’ll put extra virgin olive oil, apple cider vinegar, salt, pepper, and honey in a jar and give it a good shake to make it creamy before pouring it over my salad.
 If I’m being proactive in my prep phase I’ll make a super creamy nutritional yeast dressing!